awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

    }
    ```

-1. Use the following AWS CLI command to create the policy:
+1. Use the following AWS CLI command to create the policy\.

    ```
    aws application-autoscaling put-scaling-policy \